larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 ### Community Interactions

 The IETF community expects to be able to have public discussions with the Trust and the Trustees.
-Many other IETF bodies maintain public discussion email lists for this purpose, and allow questions during meetings.
+Many IETF bodies maintain public discussion email lists for this purpose, hold "office hour" sessions during IETF meetings, or allow questions during their working meetings.
+The Trust should explore these options to strengthen interactions with the community.

 The Trust operates the "tlp-interest" mailing list {{TLPINT}}, which was originally created for questions related to the Trust Legal Provisions {{TLP}}.
 The Trust has since informally indicated that this list should be seen as their general public discussion list.
-However, the list is not described or advdertized as such on the Trust website.
+However, the list is not described or advertised as such on the Trust website.

 The Trust holds regular meetings and publishes their minutes